In this post I’m going to share 15 tips for conducting an amazing remote interview.

 3. Structure the interview well

-Keep your remote interviews to a set schedule.
+Keep your remote interview to a set schedule.
 Create an agenda for the interview and stick to it.
 Communicate it clearly to the candidate also.

 If it’s a filter interview before a face to face, then keep it to 30 minutes.